Business Loans

 Small business taxes can be complicated, as there isn’t a single tax form or even a single tax rate that applies to all businesses.
 How you file your taxes and the small business tax rates you’ll pay on profits will depend on your business entity structure.

-Your business entity determines which form you’ll use to file your federal income tax return and how much you owe to the IRS.
+Your business entity structure determines which form you’ll use to file your federal income tax return and how much you owe to the IRS.
 Below, we’ll break down tax rates for small businesses for the two major groups: corporations and pass-through entities.

 Business income tax rate for corporations